llm-guy/llm-guy/README.md

 ## 📦 Projects in the Works
 - `jarvis`: My flagship project – a local smart AI assistant.
+- `mcp server`: A basic MCP server using the Python MCP SDK.
 - `jarvis gui`: An extension of the jarvis project - currently in private repo.

 ---